-Roderick Alexander Rawlins, who is prominently identified with the growth and prosperity of Dallas County, Texas, is a descendant of James Mason Rawlins, who was of pure English descent, and came with two brothers Charles and Roderick, from England to America some years prior to the Revolutionary War.
-James Mason Rawlings lived at the beginning of the War in Massachusetts, near Bunker Hill, with his family.
-They moved to North Carolina while the War was in progress.
-The wife of James Mason Rawlings was Miss Priscilla Blount.
-They had five children, viz: Charles, James, Roderick, Elizabeth and Nancy.
+Roderick Alexander Rawlins, who is prominently identified with the growth and prosperity of Dallas County, Texas, is a descendant of James Mason Rawlings, who was of pure English decent, and who came with two brothers, Charles and Roderick, from England to America some years prior to the Revolutionary War.
+James Mason Rawlings lived at the beginning of the war in Massachusetts, near Bunker Hill, with his family.
+They moved from there to North Carolina while the war was in progress.
+The wife of James Mason Rawlings was Miss Pricilla Blount, They had five children. viz: Charles, James, Roderick, Elizabeth and Nancy.
 He was an adherent of the King of England, and fought on that side, while his brothers espoused the cause of the colonies.
 He was captured and imprisoned at Raleigh.
-During this was his two brothers Charles and Roderick, dropped the "g" from their names, spelling it afterwards "RAWLINS".
-Subsequently the descendants of James Mason also discarded the same letter.
+During this war his two brothers Charles and Roderick, dropped the "g" from their names, spelling it afterwards "Rawlins".
+Subsquently the descendents of James Mason also discarded the same letter.

-Shortly after Roderick Rawlins moved to Indiana, he enlisted with a company of Rangers for protection against the Indians, and was thus engaged about two years; at the expiration of which time he was elected to the Legislature, a representative of Lawrence and Monroe Counties.
-At the end of this term as representative, he was elected County Clerk of Monroe County, and helped to lay out the county town, and gave it the name it bears now "Bloomington".
+Shortly after Roderick Rawlins moved to Indiana, he enlisted with a company of Rangers for protection against the Indians, and was thus engaged about two years; at the expiration of which time he was elected to the Legislature, as a representative of Lawrence and Monroe Counties.
+At the end of this term as representative, he was elected County Clerk of Monroe County, and helped to lay out the county town, and gave it the name it now bears "Bloominton".

 He was a natural mechanic at which trade he afterward worked in connection with farming.
 In 1823 he moved from Indiana to Illinois, and remained there until 1844, when he moved to Texas and settled on Ten Mile Creek in the southern part of Dallas County.

-Roderick Rawlins was an untiring worker in the Baptist Church, until the time of his second marriage, when he united with the Christian Church with which he remained until his death, which occurred April 27, 1848.
+Roderick Rawlins was an untiring worker in the Baptist Church, until the time of his second marriage, when he united with the Christian Church with which he remained until his death, which occured April 27, 1848.
 In politics he was a Whig.
-In 1846 on the question of annexation, it is said that he and Alex.
-Harwood were the only ones in Dallas County who voted against it.
+In 1846 on the question of annexation, it is said that he and Alex Harwood were the only ones in Dallas County who voted against it.
 Mr. Roderick Rawlins second marriage was to Milly Parks in 1816.
 She was born in North Carolina December 6, 1793, and was the daughter of George Parks a resident of Monroe County, Indiana.
-To this union were born eight children, two sons and six daughters who are named in the order of their birth as follows: Pleasant King born in Indiana September 1, 1817, and died in Dallas County Texas in 1889; Nancy P. born May 10, 1820 married to Pleasant Taylor, a resident of Dallas, Texas at the time of his death which occurred February 4, 1891, Mrs Taylor died also in 1891; Elusia Catherine, born in Indiana September 5, 1822 is the widow of Lucis Hall, and now resides in Montague County, Texas; Lucinda Ann born in Illinois January 1, 1825 and died in 1889, she was the wife of Samuel Keller (deceased) who was a resident of Dallas County; Polly Parks was born in Illinois October 5, 1826, and became the wife of M. N. Miller, a resident of Dallas County, both are now deceased; Talitha was born in Illinois September 18, 1826 and died in 1876, she was the wife of Carlos Wise of Dallas County, Texas; Hannah M. was born September 1, 1831, and died September 18, 1831; Roderick Alexander Rawlins, our subject, was born in Green County, Illinois, on January 20, 1833 where lived with his parents until 1844.
+To this union were born eight children, two sons and six daughters who are named in the order of their birth as follows: Pleasant King born in Indiana Sept.
+1, 1817, and died in Dallas County Texas in 1889: Nancy P. born in Indiana May 10, 1820 married Pleasant Talyor, a resident of Dallas, Texas at the time of his death which occured Feb.
+4, 1891.
+Mrs. Taylor died also in 1891: Elusia Catherine born in Indiana Sept.
+5, 1822 is the widow of Lucis Hall, and now resides in Montague County, Texas: Lucinda Ann born in Ill.
+Jan.
+1, 1825 and died in 1889, she was the wife of Samuel Keller (deceased) who was a resident of Dallas County; Polly Parks was born in Ill.
+Oct.
+5, 1826, and became the wife of M. N. Miller, a resident of Dallas County, both are now deceased; Talitha was born in Ill.
+Sept.
+1826 and died in 1876.
+She was the wife of Carlos Wise of Dallas County, Texas; Hannah M. was born September 1, 1831, and died September 18, 1831; Roderick Alexander Rawlins, our subject, was born in Green County, Illinois, on January 20, 1833 where lived with his parents until 1844.
 From there he moved with them to Dallas County Texas, near the present town of Lancaster which place is located on his fathers headright, and there he continued to live until 1850, when housekeeping was broken up.
-The mother went to live with her daughter Mrs. Nancy P. Taylor, and Roderick worked on a farm, and engaged with his brother-in-law Samuel Keller, in running a saw mill.
+The mother went to live with her daughter Mrs. Nancy P. Taylor, and Rode rick worked on a farm, and engaged with his brother-in- law Samuel Keller, in running a saw mill.
 In 1853 Mr. Rawlins was married to Virginia Bledsoe, daughter of A. Bledsoe, who for several years was comptroller of the State of Texas.

 Mrs. Rawlins was a school teacher, and taught the first school in the neighborhood her husband being one of the pupils.
 In 1855 Mr. Rawlins moved to his present home, where he has since resided with the exception of four years when he lived on his place near Hutchins.